 You put your house on the market and the first buyer to show interest turns up with a slickly dressed companion, their suit and shoes outshining your freshly washed floors.
 You watch the pair wander through your home pointing out all the flaws and talking to each other in hushed tones.
 And all the while you wonder, who is this poised person making you feel so uneasy?

 The answer?
-Your buyer has come equipped with a buyer’s advocate – a licensed real estate professional hired to source the right property and secure a successful sale.
+Your buyer has come equipped with a buyers’ advocate – a licensed real estate professional hired to source the right property and negotiate a good price.

 Quite often, buyers don’t have the time to research and find their own properties or they choose to draw from the experience and knowledge of a buyer’s advocate.

 Buyers’ advocates are highly skilled negotiators with a thorough understanding of the market and what your property is worth.

 How do you deal with a buyers’ advocate to negotiate a successful sale?

 1. Don’t be intimidated

 You’re now up against a professional who’ll have stronger negotiation skills than your average buyer and a deeper understanding of the market.
 They may try to stipulate certain terms of sale or manipulate market data to their buyer’s interests.
 Try not to be intimidated in these situations – it’s all part of their goal to secure a lower sales price.
 Your goal is to secure the highest possible sales price.

 If you’ve followed our advice in previous posts, you’ll have spent time researching your reserve price.
 You’ll have an idea of what similar properties have sold for in your area and an understanding of current market conditions.
 A buyers’ advocate may point out sales for similar properties that, for some reason, had a buyer’s advantage and use such examples to try and lower your reserve.
 If you’ve done your own homework, you’ll be able to point out other examples that reflect the true value of your home, which aren’t skewed to the buyer’s interests.